blockdeep/libro/src/medium/Implement_Tests_For_All_Error_Cases.md

 ## Description

-Omitting tests for error cases in extrinsics can lead to unhandled scenarios and unexpected behavior in runtime execution.
-By not verifying that specific errors are emitted when invalid conditions occur, important failure paths remain untested, which can compromise the robustness of the code.
+Omitting tests for error cases in extrinsics can leave critical failure paths unverified, leading to unhandled scenarios and unexpected behavior in runtime execution.
+By neglecting to test that specific errors are emitted under invalid conditions, the robustness and predictability of the runtime can be compromised, especially under edge cases.

 ## What should be avoided